A topic from the subject of Biochemistry in Chemistry.

 • This experiment demonstrates the activity of the three major digestive enzymes involved in protein digestion.

-• The results of this experiment highlight the importance of pH and temperature in enzyme activity.
+• The results highlight the importance of pH and temperature in enzyme activity.

 • This experiment provides a basic understanding of the process of protein digestion in the human body.